lindajoy/rag-demo/README.md

-# 🧠 Retrieval-Augmented Generation (RAG) Demo with Google Gemini, Web Scraping & Angular Frontend
+# 🧠 Retrieval-Augmented Generation (RAG) Demo with Google Gemini & Angular Frontend

 ## 🔍 What is RAG?